FuturePortal/transip-dynamic-ip-fixer/README.md

 ### Deno (source files)

-Download this repository to your machine.
-Add the `transip.key` file and `records.json` to the same folder as the `main.ts` file.
-Then run `deno run -A main.ts` to run the fixer script.
+1. Download this repository to your machine
+1. Add the `transip.key` file and `records.json` to the same folder as the `main.ts` file
+1. Create a `.env` file that holds: `TRANSIP_USERNAME=myusername`
+1. Then run `deno run -A --env-file main.ts` to run the fixer script.

 ### Docker